banach-space/llvm-tutor/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_TARGETS_TO_BUILD=X86 <llvm-project/root/dir>/llvm/
 cmake --build .
 ```
 These steps are not optimal.
-Please refer to the official documentaion for more
+Please refer to the official documentation for more
 hints.

 Platform Support